nsang0u/amarteurs/_posts/2018-10-29-PaperPrototype.md

 ![Imgur](https://i.imgur.com/peTRmuM.jpg)

-The user has tapped an emotion and now sees the highlighted silhouettes of people who reacted with this emotion.
+The user has tapped an emotion (_Angry_ in this prototype) and now sees the highlighted silhouettes of people who reacted with this emotion.
 They are also shown comment bubbles coming from the highlighted silhouettes.
 Tapping the comment bubbles takes the user to a thread of comments from that group

 ![Imgur](https://i.imgur.com/IiHyYQa.jpg)